Searching for heavy Higgs in supersymmetric final states at the LHC: pMSSM random scan

-In figure~\ref{fig:kin_met_deltaR}, we plot the missing energy (left) and the $\Delta R$ between two leptons at reconstructed level (right).
-The dashed lines represent direct production of $\lsptwo, \lspone$ while the sollid lines represent the production of same particles except via the heavy Higgs boson whose mass is fixed at 800 GeV.
-Three different benchmark points are chosen such that the heavy Higgs always decays onshell to $\lsptwo, \lspone$.
+In figure~\ref{fig:kin_met_deltaR}, we plot the missing energy (left) and the $\Delta R_{\ell\ell}$~\footnote{The distance between two particles \textit{a} and \textit{b} in the $\eta-\phi$ plane, $\Delta R_{ab}$ is defined as $\Delta R_{ab} = \sqrt{\Delta\eta_{ab}^2 + \Delta \phi_{ab}^2}$ where $\Delta\eta_{ab}$ is the distance in the pseudorapidity plane and $\Delta \phi_{ab}$ is the azimuthal angle separation between the particles \textit{a} and \textit{b}.} between two leptons (right) at reconstructed level.
+The dashed lines represent direct production of $\lsptwo, \lspone$ while the solid lines represent the production of same particles except via the heavy Higgs boson whose mass is fixed at 800 GeV.
+Three different benchmark points are chosen such that the heavy Higgs always decays on shell to $\lsptwo, \lspone$.
 In addition care has been taken to choose different masses to represent a range of different boosts received by final state leptons.
-The combination ($m_{\lsptwo}, m_{\lspone}$) = (400, 300) GeV corresponds to the maximal allowed ($\lsptwo, \lspone$) masses such that the decays of Higgs boson to electroweakinos and electroweakino to Z are on-shell\footnote{It is possible that the electroweakinos via off-shell Z boson, however we do not consider this possibility and associated kinematics in this work.}.
+The combination ($m_{\lsptwo}, m_{\lspone}$) = (400, 300) GeV corresponds to the maximal allowed ($\lsptwo, \lspone$) masses such that the decays of Higgs boson to electroweakinos and electroweakino to Z are on shell~\footnote{It is possible that the electroweakinos can decay via off shell Z boson, however we do not consider this possibility and associated kinematics in this work.}.
 The missing energy distribution for direct electroweakino production or production via heavy Higgs is very similar.
-This is because the Z in the final state is almost produced at rest, this is reflected in the $\Delta R$ distribution, which peaks for maximum values.
+This is because the Z in the final state is almost produced at rest, this is reflected in the $\Delta R_{\ell\ell}$ distribution, which peaks for maximum values.
 When the mass difference between $\lsptwo, \lspone$ is increased drastically, for ($\lsptwo, \lspone$) = (400, 5), we find a very different situation.
-Here, the missing energy is generally harder, the corresponding $\Delta R$ distribution shows a more collimated pair of leptons compared to the susy counterpart.
-Finally, we change the situation completely and consider the largest $\lsptwo$ mass allowed for onshell Higgs, which leads to combination ($\lsptwo, \lspone$) = (700, 5).
+Here, the missing energy is generally harder, the corresponding $\Delta R_{\ell\ell}$ distribution shows a more collimated pair of leptons compared to the susy counterpart.
+Finally, we change the situation completely and consider the largest $\lsptwo$ mass allowed for on shell Higgs, which leads to combination ($\lsptwo, \lspone$) = (700, 5).
 In this case, the MET generated by the SM mediated process is somewhat harder than the corresponding Higgs mediated process.
 We thus see an interesting complementarity between kinematic distributions generated by SM mediated and Higgs mediated processes.
+Also, we present a discussion of the difference between parton level and detector level kinematic feature of $\met$ in Appendix~\ref{sec:appendixB}.